Limitations of Public Chest Radiography Datasets for Artificial Intelligence: Label Quality, Domain Shift, Bias and Evaluation Challenges: Empirical Analysis: Domain Shift

 \subsection{Summary of Findings}

 Our cross-dataset evaluation highlights the significant impact of domain shift on chest radiography models.
 While all architectures achieved strong internal performance, external generalisation was consistently poor, with much sharper declines in AUPRC and F1 than in AUROC.
 Threshold-dependent analysis revealed that models typically retained high sensitivity but lost specificity under domain shift, indicating systematic miscalibration across institutions.
 Importantly, no single architecture proved consistently robust: performance degradation depended more strongly on the source–target dataset pair than on model choice.
 These results emphasise that dataset-specific characteristics, rather than network design, are the primary drivers of cross-institutional generalisation failure in chest radiography.
+In practical deployment scenarios where decision thresholds are fixed and recalibration is not feasible, these degradations suggest that models trained on a single institutional dataset may produce unreliable predictions when applied externally, particularly for rarer pathologies where precision--recall performance is critical.
+Such shifts may increase false positives or false negatives, potentially affecting diagnostic confidence and downstream clinical decision-making, underscoring the need for rigorous external validation prior to clinical use.